That's me under that chuppah!

 (P.S.
 A chuppah (h-oo-pah with a hard 'h' sound) is a wedding canopy.)

 It would be a big deal no matter what - becoming a rabbi at 43.
 For me, as a bone marrow transplant recipient (May 12, 2011) for Acute Myelogenous Leukemia, with Graft vs. Host Disease, PTSD, and other chronic repercussions from cancer and treatment . . . sometimes it feels so big it's hard to even wrap my mind around it.
 I'm here, I'm grateful, and it's a lot.
-We are complex beings and we can experience many emotions all at the same time.
+We are complex beings and we can experience and express many emotions all at the same time.

 Life is really big.
 We are here to live it well.
 Whatever your journey is, I would love to be part of it.